azat-co/practicalnode/chapter15/chapter15.md

 Add to Links the name of the MongoDB container (not defined yet) to give access to the database container to the app container such as one is the name of the container in the task definition and the other is the host name in the DB_URI:

 ```
 mongod-banking-api-prod-container:mongod-banking-api-prod-container
 ```

-See the screengrab below:
+A picture's worth a thousand words.
+Ergo, see the screengrab below on Figure 15-10 which shows the correct values for the environment variables and the Network settings to link the database to the API.

 ![](media/aws-ecs-8.png)
+***Figure 15-10.** Environment variables and network settings for the API container*

+That's it for the API container.
+Next we will deal with the database container settings which we must define *in the same task definition* as the API container.

 ### Defining the Second Container: Database

-Analogous to the previous container, define name and URL with these values:
+Analogous to the previous container (API), define name and URL with these values for the DB container (Figure 15-11):

 * Name: mongod-banking-api-prod-container
 * Image URL: registry.hub.docker.com/library/mongo:latest

 ![](media/aws-ecs-9.png)
+***Figure 15-11.** Database container settings have name and image URL*

-Scroll down to the hostname in Network settings and enter Hostname as `mongod-banking-api-prod-container` as shown below:
+Next piece is very important because it allows API to connect to this database container so pay attention closely.
+Scroll down to the hostname in the Network settings and enter Hostname as `mongod-banking-api-prod-container` as shown below in Figure 15-12.

 ![](media/aws-ecs-10.png)
+***Figure 15-12.** Defining hostname as mongo-banking-api-prod-container for the database container*

-After you added two container to the task, create the task and you'll see a screen similar to the one shown below:
+After this hostname, We are done with the database container settings.
+Since you've added two container to the task, everything is ready to create the task.
+Do it and you'll see a screen similar to the one shown below in Figure 15-13.

 ![](media/aws-ecs-10-2.png)
+***Figure 15-13.** The newly created task shows two containers and their respective image IDs correctly*

 Alternatively, you could specify volumes for database or/and the app at the stage of the task creation.
+But I will leave it for the next book.
+Send me a note if you're interested in this topic.

 ## 3. Creating Cluster

 Cluster is the place where AWS runs containers.
-They use configurations similar to EC2 instances.
+They use configurations similar to EC2 instances (Figure 15-14).
 Define the following:

 * Cluster name: `banking-api-cluster`
 * EC2 instance type: m4.large (for more info on EC2 type, see [AWS Intro course on Node University](https://node.university/p/aws-intro))